nodejs/node-v0.x-archive/doc/api/cluster.markdown

       cluster.autoFork();

     } else {
-      // Workers can use share any TCP connection
+      // Workers can share any TCP connection
       // In this case its a HTTP server http.createServer(function(req, res) {
         res.writeHead(200);